yeniHan/PP03_Bulletin-board/README.md

 <h3>1.
 Sticky articles</h3>
 Admins can write sicky articles which are arranged on the top of the bulletin board.<br/>
-Sticky articles are distinguished with "Red".
+Sticky articles are distinguished with "pink" background color.
 <br/><br/>

 <h3>2.
 Showing the number of reply articles</h3>